 SMMCZaKj= KJ SMRCZaKJj.

-3.5.3A Each Virtual Lead Party shall ensure that the Asset Metering System Metered Consumption (AMMCKj) for each Asset Metering System "K" shall be determined by the relevant Half Hourly Data Collector according to the following formula and shall be provided to SVAA:
+[P395]3.5.3A Each Virtual Lead Party and Supplier shall ensure that the Asset Metering System Metered Consumption (AMMCKj) for each Asset Metering System "K" shall be determined by the relevant Half Hourly Data Collector according to the following formula and shall be provided to SVAA:

 AMMCKj= KJ AMRCKJj.